ModusCreateOrg/ardugo/README.md

 ![Modus ArduGo](https://raw.githubusercontent.com/ModusCreateOrg/go-arduboy-game/master/images/web/ModusCreat-ArduGo-1-MODUS-article-featured.jpg "Modus ArduGo")

 # Technical

-### Automated Testing

-The automated test suite, written in Python, is used to test the application on the Arduboy using the shell over the serial connection.
+ArduGo contains an optional command shell for developers and external automated testing.
+The project includes an automated test suite, written in Python, primarily for testing the game rules and heuristics.

 ### Serial Shell

-#### Remote Control
 The shell is used to remotely control and monitor the application while it is running on the Arduboy.
 It communicates over the serial connection, helps find defects during development, and supports automated testing.
 The interpreter polls one command-line on each iteration of the event loop.

 #### Events